kerchunkwow/kermudlet/README.md

 ### deprecated.lua
 Script that's no longer in use but may come in handy later.

+## Data Tables (Lua)
+Within the project exist some pre-loaded data tables that are populated with information from external SQL databases in order to circumvent the need to continually connect to and query these data sets (given that they are generally small).

+### MobData

+The `mobData` table serves as the primary repository for information on NPCs (mobs), combining both database attributes and computed metrics for enhanced gameplay analysis and interaction.

+#### Direct Attributes
+Includes:
+- `rNumber`: Mob's unique identifier.
+- `shortDescription`, `longDescription`, `keywords`: Descriptive attributes.
+- `level`, `health`, `ac`, `gold`, `xp`: Combat and reward attributes.
+- `alignment`, `flags`, `affects`: Behavioral and state indicators.
+- `damageDice`, `damageSides`, `damageModifier`, `hitroll`: Attack mechanics.
+- `roomVNumber`, `specialProcedure`: Location and custom behavior scripts.

+#### Derived Metrics
+Computed for each mob to facilitate analysis:
+- `averageDamage`: Expected damage output per attack.
+- `xpPerHealth`, `goldPerHealth`: Efficiency indicators for player encounters.

+#### SpecialAttacks
+An array detailing each mob's potential special actions, including:
+- `chance`, `damageDice`, `damageSides`, `damageModifier`, `hitroll`: Mechanics.
+- `target`, `type`, `description`: Targeting, category, and descriptive details.

+#### Usage
+- **Population**: Filled via `loadAllMobs`, pulling and processing data from the database.
+- **Access**: Employed by `getMob` for data retrieval and `displayMob` for output, prioritizing data efficiency and minimizing direct database interactions.

+This structure is designed for quick data access and comprehensive mob analysis, supporting backend functionality and AI-based game interactions.

 ## Development Guidance (notes for GPT)
 - Avoid rewriting entire modules or functions unless asked; when modifying only a few lines, provide snippets instead of entire functions.